 Example, using the proper weights, one can estimate the monthly average number of households in a specified income range over November and December 1996.
-To estimate monthly averages of a given measure (e.g., total, mean) over a number of consecutive months, sum the monthly estimates and divide by the number of months.
+To estimate monthly averages of a given measure (such as, total, mean) over a number of consecutive months, sum the monthly estimates and divide by the number of months.

 To form an estimate for a particular month, use the reference month weight for the month of interest, summing over all persons or households with the characteristic of interest whose reference period includes the month of interest.
 Multiply the sum by a factor to account for the number of rotations contributing data for the month.
 This factor equals four divided by the number of rotations contributing data for the month.
-For example, December 1995 data is only available from rotations 2, 3, and 4 for Wave 1 of the 1996 panel (See Table 2), so a factor of 4/3 must be applied.
+For example, December 1995 data is only available from rotation 1 for Wave 1 of the 1996 Panel (See Table 2), so a factor of 4/1 must be applied.